-The Wall Mount Energy Recovery Ventilator was designed to provide energy efficient, cost effective ventilation to meet I.A.Q.
-(Indoor Air Quality) requirements while still maintaining good indoor comfort and humidity control for a variety of applications such as schools, classrooms, lounges, conference rooms, beauty salons and others.
+The wall mount energy recovery ventilator was designed to provide energy efficient, cost effective ventilation to meet IAQ (indoor air quality) requirements while still maintaining good indoor comfort and humidity control for a variety of applications such as schools, classrooms, lounges, conference rooms, beauty salons and others.
 It provides a constant supply of fresh air for control of airborne pollutants including CO2, smoke, radon, formaldehyde, excess moisture, virus and bacteria.

-The ventilator incorporates patented rotary heat exchanger to remove both heat and moisture.
+The ventilator incorporates rotary heat exchanger technology to remove both heat and moisture.

-It is designed as a single package which can be easily factory or field installed for new installations or retrofit to the new Bard WA and WH series wall mounted units.
-The package consists of a unique rotary Energy Recovery Cassette that can be easily removed for cleaning or maintenance.
-The ERVF-2 has one 13-inch wheel for efficient heat transfer.
-The heat transfer wheels use a permanently bonded dry desiccant coating for total heat recovery.
+It is designed as a single package which can be easily factory- or field-installed for new installations or retrofit to the Bard WA and WH Series wall-mounted units.
+The package consists of a unique rotary energy recovery cassette that can be easily removed for cleaning or maintenance.
+The ERVF-2 has one 13" diameter heat transfer wheel for efficient heat transfer.
+The heat transfer wheel uses a permanently bonded dry desiccant coating for total heat recovery.

-Ventilation is accomplished with (2) blower/motor assemblies each consisting of a drive motor and dual blowers for maximum ventilation at low sound levels.
+Ventilation is accomplished with two blower/motor assemblies each consisting of a drive motor and dual blowers for maximum ventilation at low sound levels.
 Air is exhausted at the same rate that fresh air is brought into the structure, thus not pressuring the building.
 The rotating energy wheels provide the heat transfer effectively during both summer and winter conditions.
 Provides required ventilation to meet the requirements of ASHRAE 62.1 standard.

-NOTE: During operation below 5 degrees F outdoor temperature, freezing of moisture in the heat transfer wheel can occur.
+NOTE: During operation below 5°F outdoor temperature, freezing of moisture in the heat transfer wheel can occur.
 Consult the factory if this possibility exists.